Monty Hall 21 Blackjack

 Confirm the results of the previous question with a Monte Carlo simulation to estimate the probability of the Cavs winning the series after losing the first game.

-• Use the sample function to simulate a series of 6 games with random, independent outcomes of either a loss for the Cavs (0) or a win for the Cavs (1).
+e function to simulate a series of 6 games with random, independent outcomes of either a loss for the Cavs (0) or a win for the Cavs (1). - Use the

-• Use the sum function to indicate which of the simulated series contained at least 4 wins for the Cavs.
+function to indicate which of the simulated series contained at least 4 wins for the Cavs. - Use the

 Exercise 3.
 A and B play a series - part 1